monesma/flashloans-detector/README.md

 #### How it work

-1 - Executes each of the three detectors, which returns whether or not (boolean) an anomaly is detected.
+1 - Executes each of the three detectors asynchronously, which improves the performance of our queries indicating whether or not an anomaly has been detected (Boolean).

-2 - Filter to count positive tests for risks
+2 - Filters to count positive tests for risks

-3 - Assigns the severity level of the risk factor based on the number of positive tests
+3 - Assigns the severity level of the risk factor according to the number of positive tests (Low, Medium, Hard, Critical).

 4 - If one or more detectors are activated:

-  - Adds the tests that have been activated to the response object
+  - Adds the tests that have been activated to the response object.
-  - Returns the severity and positive tests (not all tests, just those activated)
+  - Returns the severity and the positive tests (not all the tests, only those that have been activated)

 ### detectByTxPattern